tallen-hashicorp/vault-pr-ad-testing/README.md

 ```

 ### Setup PR on Primary
 **Remember to change the password** when creating the tester user.
-Also take a note of the secondary token generated here
+Also, take note of the secondary token generated here.
 ```bash
 ssh ubuntu@[VAULT_PRIMARY_SERVER]